meghanabhat29/NowPlaying/README.md

 -> Built APIs using Golang and MySql.

--> Used Postman - the collaborative API development platform.
+-> Used Postman - the collaborative API development platform to execute the same.